AlaskaAirlines/auro/src/CONTRIBUTING.md

 Example messages when using Conventional Commits:

 ```
-$ build: update to Gulp 4.x
+$ build: update to build step to include postCSS

 $ docs: address issue #14, typo in install instructions